Bridgeconn/vachan-api/docs/VE_Installation_Error_Troubleshooting.md

-### 6) Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get [http://%2Fvar%2Frun%2Fdocker.sock/v1.24/version](http://%2Fvar%2Frun%2Fdocker.sock/v1.24/version): dial unix /var/run/docker.sock: connect: permission denied
+### 6) Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get [How to fix Docker Permission Denied](http://%2Fvar%2Frun%2Fdocker.sock/v1.24/version): dial unix /var/run/docker.sock: connect: permission denied

    **Solution:**
    1. Enter the command below to create the docker group on the system: